ElizabethBrooks/freeCount/README.md

 # freeCount

-freeCount is a modular set of tools and tutorials that provide a structured approach to biological count data analysis.
+The freeCount analysis framework provides a modular set of tools and tutorials for a structured approach to biological count data analysis.
 Users are guided through data assessment, processing and analysis.
 The different analyses currently available include differential expression (DE), network, functional, and set operations.

 ![freeCount logo](images/freeCount_DA_gettingStarted_cover.png)